cmgoffena13/etl-watcher/README.md

 1. **Historical Analysis**: Calculates statistical baselines (mean and standard deviation) from historical execution data for the same hour of day over a configurable lookback period
 2. **Seasonality Adjustment**: Only uses executions from the same hour of day (e.g., 2 PM vs 2 PM) to account for daily patterns, business hours, and data processing cycles
+3. **Anomaly Exclusion**: Previously flagged anomalies are excluded from baseline calculations to prevent skewing future thresholds
-3. **Statistical Baseline**: Uses standard deviation and z-score calculations to determine normal ranges from historical data
+4. **Statistical Baseline**: Uses standard deviation and z-score calculations to determine normal ranges from historical data
-4. **Single Execution Analysis**: Compares the current pipeline execution against the calculated statistical baseline
+5. **Single Execution Analysis**: Compares the current pipeline execution against the calculated statistical baseline
+6. **Batched Processing**: Collects all anomalies for an execution and sends a single comprehensive alert
-5. **Z-Score Analysis**: Provides z-scores showing how many standard deviations the current execution deviates from the historical mean
+7. **Z-Score Analysis**: Provides z-scores showing how many standard deviations the current execution deviates from the historical mean

 ### How It Works